uxxman/raif/README.md

 rails db:migrate
 ```

-3. Configure authentication and authorization in `config/initializers/raif.rb`:
+3. Configure authentication and authorization for Raif's controllers in `config/initializers/raif.rb`:

 ```ruby
 Raif.configure do |config|